Marcelo and Ramos horror-show rocks Real Madrid title hopes in shock Girona defeat | Goal.com

-Marcelo and Ramos horror-show rocks Real Madrid title hopes in shock Girona defeat
+Marcelo and Ramos disaster rocks Real Madrid title hopes in shock Girona defeat

 As quickly as Real Madrid’s title hopes reignited, they were extinguished.